evanharmon/in-mono/headspace/kubernetes/kubernetes-storage-volumes-hostpath.md

 - files and directories created by underlying host only writable by root
 - files and directories may need to be adjusted for access beyond root
+- not suitable for sharing data on multiple hosts or multiple clusters

 ## Example